-A major focus area for SITA’s innovation, endorsed by the SITA Council in 2016, is a commitment to help members and the wider industry to meet the requirements of IATA Resolution 753.
+A major focus area for SITA’s innovation is baggage tracking, and in particular enabling the air transport community to meet the requirements of IATA Resolution 753.
 The resolution mandates airlines to track bags across several key points from initial check-in to arrival.

 According to SITA’s recently launched ‘Air Transport IT Insights 2018’ the race is now on to embrace the technology to deliver smart end-to-end bag tracking.
 The research says that given IATA’s Resolution 753, 68% of airlines plan to implement real-time bag tracking information for passengers by 2021.